Utility bills in the UK: how are they calculated?

 The local council determines the Council Tax amount for each band as part of its budget, resulting in varying tax payments for properties within the same band due to location differences.
 Therefore the amount you pay for Council Tax will vary depending on the area you live in, the value of your property, and any discounts you qualify for.

-You can find out the COuncil Tax charge for your property using our Council Tax Checker
+Live in London?
+You can find out the Council Tax charge for your property using our Council Tax Checker

 Registering for Council Tax